kargam0167/kargam0167.github.io/_pages/about.md

 </div>

 Hey there!
-I am Karine, a research scientist who works at the intersection of communication sciences and social psycology.
+I am Karine, a research scientist who works at the intersection of communication sciences and social psychology.
 I stand one foot in the academy and another in the industry.

 I am researching social media platforms and their influence on decision-making and the collective cultural dynamics of niched communities.
 This is a fascinating area, given the increasing importance of online spaces in shaping our social lives and sense of self.